BaraYousef/reading_notes/read01.md

 ## The Key Of Markdown

-Is to be readable as is as without any special format or
+Is to be readable as is as without any special format or complicated coding or any previous knowledge in programming languages.

+## Examples
+* Text
+* Lists
+* Images
+* Headers
+* Quotes
+* Code
+* Extras